DeeJayLSP/pixel-ultima-font/FONTLOG.md

 and Esperanto characters.
 It comes in 2 styles: Regular and Bold.

-Versioning is done as [year].[revision_number].
-First versions in the year don't get a revision number.
+Versioning is done as [year].[revision_number].[minor_adjust_index].
+First versions of an year don't get a revision number.

 Source files are present in the sources folder.
 Birdfont is needed to open properly.

-Contributions will be not accepted until the author can find a font diff program, or is presented one.
+Contributions should be made directly on source files.

 ChangeLog

-8 September 2021 (Douglas Leão) version 2021
+8 September 2021 (Douglas Leão) version 2021.0
 - Initial release

 Acknowledgements